 If you are interested in this program, please call (732) 842-8000, extension 262.
-In some cases, families choose to pay tuition to have their child attend a public school in an area other than where they live.
-Please contact the individual schools if you are interested in this option.
+If it is an option, sometimes families choose to pay tuition to have their child attend a public school in an area other than where they live.
+Please contact the individual schools if you are interested to see if this is an option.